yau-msc-events/yau-msc-events.github.io/index.md

 <!-- comment -->

-This website is to informally organize joint international seminars between Yau MSC and ...
+This website is to informally organize joint international seminars between Yau MSC, Tsinghua University, and ...

 * x
 * y